-- The C of E has recently launched The Real Easter Egg which bears a hill with three crosses and has an explanation that Jesus was crucified on Good Friday and resurrected on Easter Day.
+- The C of E launched The Real Easter Egg which bears a hill with three crosses and has an explanation that Jesus was crucified on Good Friday and resurrected on Easter Day.
 But they have discovered that supermarkets are reluctant to sell them.

 It may be thought that these three examples are relatively superficial but I’ll return to this later.